NextGenIntelligence/trust-coin/README.md

 ## Rejecting transactions

 In case a transaction fails or is canceled before both parties sign the transaction, the recipient may publish a cancellation message to indicate the transaction will not occur and allow the sender spend that token somewhere else.

+Senders should normally allow the recipient to publish the transaction message that they send them.
+If a recipient does not want to accept the token they should not publish the received transaction message.
+Nevertheless it is good practice to issue a transaction rejection message which the sender can publish so they are free to use the token again immediately, without fear of conflicting transaction messages being published.

 ## Conflicting transaction messages